 What’s the big deal about gender?
 In this conversation we will explore biological sex, gender identity, and gender expression to better understand how these concepts impact your life and the lives of others.
 We will use the following definitions:

-- Gender Identity- an individual’s concept/identity of themself (man, woman, trans, gender non conforming,
+- Gender Identity: An individual’s concept/identity of themself (man, woman, trans, gender non-conforming, etc.)

 Let's Get Started!

 Living Room Conversations offers a simple, sociable and structured way to practice communicating across differences while building understanding and relationships.
 Typically, 4-6 people meet in person or by video call for about 90 minutes to listen to and be heard by others on one of our nearly 100 topics.
 Rather than debating or convincing others, we take turns talking to share, learn, and be curious.
 No preparation is required, though background links with balanced views are available on some topic pages online.
 Anyone can host using these italicized instructions.
 Hosts also participate.

 Why We're Here (~10 min)